coldstar1993/zkRollup-privacy-utxo/architecture_and_flow.md

 _NOTE:_ You could also generate _Account spending key pairs_ by randomness source, rather than by L1 account. **But you must keep the private key carefully!**

+_NOTE:_ It's highly suggested that senders specify recipients have to spend the recieved funds by specified _Account spending key_.

 ### Account Migration
 When you carelessly expose your viewing keys or spending keys, or you wanna re-arrange your L2 account, then you need to migrate your account notes and value notes to new viewing keys and spending keys.